gagregrog/housecarl/README.RPi.md

     ```

 5. Now we're ready to install python with `pyenv`.
 Make sure to install with `--enabled-shared`.
 This will take longer to build, but will give you or more complete set of packages.
+6.
-**NOTE:** If you will be using a Google Coral USB Accelerator, you must install python version 3.5-3.8.
+**NOTE:** If you will be using a Google Coral USB Accelerator, you must install python version 3.7.

-To install python 3.8.9, for example:
+To install python 3.7.10, for example:

     ```bash
-    env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.8.9
+    env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.7.10
     ```

-6. Set your install as the global install: `pyenv global 3.8.9`
+If you'd like, you can set this as your global install with `pyenv global 3.7.10`.

-7. Upgrade pip: `python -m pip install --upgrade pip`
-8. Install pipx: `python -m pip install --user pipx`
+7. Install pipx (if you want to install Carl with him): `python3 -m pip install --user pipx`
-9. Set path: `python -m pipx ensurepath`
+9. Set path: `python3 -m pipx ensurepath`
     - This will likely tell you that the path is already set (since we set it in our `~/.bashrc` earlier).

 ## Prerequisites for OpenCV